 When you set up a new website, one of the most important decisions you’re going to make is choosing a web hosting provider.
 Your host will have a dramatic impact on your site’s speed and performance.
-This will indirectly impact your SEO rankings, conversion rates, bounce rates (how long before visitors leaves), and various other metrics used to monitor your website’s performance over time.
+This will indirectly impact your SEO rankings, conversion rates, bounce rates (how long before visitors leave), and various other metrics used to monitor your website’s performance over time.
 Indeed, a one second delay can reduce conversion rates by up to 7%!

 There are dozens upon dozens of web hosts out there, over-complicating the decision process no doubt.
 To be honest, locating a good web host is like learning how to play guitar.
 It’s easy to find a “good” web host the same way you can put in some effort for a relatively short time and become “good” at guitar.
 On the other hand, it can take a lot of time, some pain, and a ton of learning experience to find a “great” web host.
 I have personally used and tested most of the big brands, leading me down the path of launching our own hosting service.

 There are a number of rock star web hosting providers out there (with our favorites listed below).
 Unfortunately for startup founders and new website owners, there are many more poor hosting providers.
 These types of budget web hosts, often owned by the same parent companies, fail to deliver basic customer service, making it only a matter of time before they let you down.
 This is because their “churn & burn” business models depend on losing X percentage of customers and replacing them every quarter.
+Sounds like a headache waiting to happen, right?

 FissionBlue is the Best Value, Without Breaking the Bank